KajetanAugust/WeatherRun/README.md

 ## Basics

-* User can type in city name into the search box on the search page.
+* User can type in a city name into the search box on the search page.
 * 5 last searches are displayed on the search page for returning users.
 * When user presses search button or return keyboard key or one of remembered searches, site redirects to result page.
-* Result Page displays current weather and air quality, 5 day forecast and recommended running clothes.
+* Result Page displays current weather and air quality, 5-day forecast and recommended running clothes.
 * User can switch between light and dark mode, choice is applied to all pages and is saved in localStorage, so it is remembered for the next visit.
 * User can display data sources by clicking info button in bottom right corner.